PC Gaming Desk Cable Management: Best Cheap Accessories Guide

 Advertisement

-• Reusable cable ties to control slack
+• Reusable cable ties to bundle and shorten slack.

 Step 1: Mount the Power Strip Under the Desk (Properly)